How Does Life Insurance Work?

-Life insurance is a financial arrangement between a life insurance company and an individual in which the individual (the insurance policy holder) pays the insurance company (the insurer) a certain amount of money (the premium) with the guarantee that upon the death of the insured (either the insurance policy holder or another person), the insurer will pay a certain amount of money (the benefits) to the beneficiary or beneficiaries named in the policy.
+In formal terms: It's a financial arrangement between a Life Insurance company and an individual (policy holder) who pays the company (insurer) a certain amount of money (premium) with the guarantee that upon the death the insurer will pay the value of the policy (benefits) to the beneficiary or beneficiaries named in the policy.
 The payment of these benefits usually takes the form of either a lump sum or installments over a set period of time (known as an annuity).

-In plain language, this means that if you purchase a life insurance policy and pay your policy's premiums on time, when you die the insurance company will pay your family the amount of money specified in the policy.
-You or your family will usually have a choice to receive the money either all at once or in installments.
+In plain language: If you purchase Life Insurance and pay the premiums on time, when you die the insurance company will pay your family the amount of money specified in the policy.

-There are two main types of life insurance: term insurance and permanent (universal or whole life) insurance.
-Term insurance covers you for a set amount of time, while permanent insurance does not expire.
+There are two main types of Life Insurance: Term Insurance and Whole Life Insurance (a.k.a.
+Universal or Permanent) Insurance.
+Term insurance covers you for a set amount of time, while Whole Life Insurance doesn't expire.

-You can purchase life insurance from one of the hundreds of life insurance companies in the United States, though coverage and costs will vary from company to company and plan to plan.
-If you're unsure of where to begin looking for insurance, use our tool Get Help Finding the Right Life Insurance.
-You can also check with your employer to see if the company offers Life Insurance as a benefit for employees, but those benefits and/or payouts are often much less than a private policy.
-Plus, if you leave your job you lose the benefits.
+You can also check with your employer to see if the company offers Life Insurance as a benefit for employees.
+Note: Those benefits and/or payouts are often much less than a private policy and if you leave your job you lose the benefits.

-For advice on how to choose an insurance agent, see our article How to Choose a Life Insurance Agent.
+For advice on how to select an agent please read: How to Choose a Life Insurance Agent.

 - All You Need To Know About Advance DirectivesWhen you can’t make health decisions for yourself, this is the north star...Read more